-- The named midwife must complete a Fetal Monitoring Labour Review hourly. - Every 4 hours, a second midwife must peer review the named midwife's Fetal Monitoring Labour Review. - IA should occur at least every 15 minutes in the first stage of labour, every 5 minutes in the second stage and during - Auscultation should be for at least 1 minute.
-We do n recommend block counting or auscultating for 30 - > The baseline fetal heart rate should always be document the Best Care for Everyone
+- The named midwife must complete a Fetal Monitoring Labour Review hourly. - Every 4 hours, a second midwife must peer review the name midwife's Fetal Monitoring Labour Review.
+If the midwives are in disagreement, the second midwife should complete a new review and escalate the concerns. - IA should occur at least every 15 minutes in the first stage of labour, every 5 minutes in the second stage and during a particip hour. - Auscultation should be for at least 1 minute.
+We do not recommend block counting or auscultating for 30 seconds and doubling. - The baseline fetal heart rate should always be documer on the partogram, not in clinical notes.

+the Best Care for Everyone

-MEN'S AND CHILDREN'S DIVISION RAPID CLINICAL LEARNING
+- WOMEN'S AND CHILDREN'S DIVISION RAPID CLINICAL LEARNING - 14/19